-The one departure in August Q3 that overflew Crawley as depicted in Figure 27, occurred due to actions taken to avoid adverse weather conditions.
+The departures in Q4 that overflew Crawley as depicted in Figure 27, occurred due to actions taken to avoid adverse weather conditions.
 This is a safety procedure.

-The number of Horley overflights increased in Q3 mainly driven by an increase in the use of Route 4.
-However, the number of infringements remains low at 0.2% for 2023.
+The number of departures that overflew Horley in Q4 increased slightly on Q3.
+Nearly all of these overflights were a result of ATC vectoring (85%), and the remaining were due to weather deviations.
+The overall number of infringements versus movements remains low at 0.3% for 2023.
 These overflights were due to weather avoidance and ATC vectoring.